 There are a few lists of things that you should consider bringing onboard.
 The following list contains the absolute must haves to be in compliance with R2AK and the various requirements of the local, state/province, and national governments:

-- NEW in 2020: As per the Canadian Coast Guard, every vessel in the R2AK must carry at least on PLB or EPIRB that has actually been registered
+- NEW in 2020: As per the Canadian Coast Guard, every vessel in the R2AK must carry at least one PLB (Personal Locator Beacon) or EPIRB that has actually been registered

 - VHF radio